 Graduated from Conservatories of Foggia and Pescara with degrees in Composition and Piano, he has won thirteen national and international competitions, as well as 6 second prizes, in performances of his own compositions.

-As composer/pianist he recorded eight CDs.
-The most recent of them, “Restart” (’18), has been realized with the saxophonist Mario Marzi and the cellist Giovanni Sollima wrote “is a very compact work, a great performance […], a story that you just want to listen again!”
+Pianist and composer, he recorded nine CDs.
+In 2021 he released “Notturno” where he reinterpreted 17 of his compositions at the piano.
+“Restart” (’18), has been realized with the saxophonist Mario Marzi and the cellist Giovanni Sollima wrote “is a very compact work, a great performance […], a story that you just want to listen again!”
 Ennio Morricone about the CD “Antonio Cocomazzi Project” wrote: “…an outstanding work, […] original in its forms and musical content […]”.
 In 97 he recorded “Suite for Friends”, a work half way between classical music and jazz, which was presented by Giorgio Gaslini who wrote in the sleeve note: “his music and his piano playing are of an exceptional quality”.
 RAI Trade subsequently published Nonostante tutto (“06), realized with saxophone player Mario Marzi, and Pensieri (“08), a CD including piano and string quartet and piano compositions.
 In 2014 he recorded “True colors”, published by Heristal Entertainment, realized with multi-instrumentalist player Pericle Odierna.